 The MPH capstone experience in Epidemiologic and Biostatistical Methods involves the application of skills and competencies acquired to problems in epidemiology and data analysis.
 Preparation for the capstone experience will start during the 1st term and be integrated throughout the year.
 A student must register for a total of 3 credits of research special studies (xxx.840) (1 credit each in the 1st, 2nd and 3rd terms) under the direction of the student's academic advisor, capstone advisor or other concentration-affiliated faculty.
 There will be required group seminars for informal discussion of issues relevant to public health research and capstone research in progress sessions.
-The final product will be a written paper (research report format) based on a student's research question of interest and corresponding multivariable data analysis.
+The final product will be the MPH Capstone Project as a written paper (research report format) based on a student's research question of interest and corresponding multivariable data analysis.
+The length and content of the paper will follow the guidelines required for journal submission.
 The student's capstone advisor will approve the written paper.
-In addition, each student will register for the 2-credit Capstone Course (xxxx.800) in the 4th term and prepare and present the work in a short oral presentation at the capstone symposium in May.
+In addition, each student will register for the 2-credit Capstone Course (xxx.800) in the 4th term and prepare and present the work in a short oral presentation at the Capstone Symposium in May.